saulalbert/CABNC/README.md

 To use or contribute to these transcripts:

 1. download and install [CLAN](http://childes.psy.cmu.edu/clan/),
+2. download the rough [cabnc_chat files](https://github.com/saulalbert/CABNC/tree/master/data/cabnc_chat) you wish to transcribe,
-2. download the correspondingly titled audio file from the [Audio BNC site](http://www.phon.ox.ac.uk/AudioBNC#Access),
+2. download the corresponding audio file from the [Audio BNC site](http://www.phon.ox.ac.uk/AudioBNC#Access),
-3. transcribe and push new files or refine existing transcripts using CLAN.
+3. improve existing transcripts with CLAN, then submit them to the CABNC project for inclusion.

 ## BNC Data and Usage